 - Typhoon season is at its peak in September and October

-- During days of heavy wind and rain, expect delays or suspension of service of the trains
+- During days of heavy wind and rain, expect delays or suspension of service of the trains to/from Maihama Station

 - The monorail still runs in most cases (unless it’s dangerously windy)